nopSolutions/nopCommerce-Docs/en/developer/tutorials/architecture-of-nopCommerce-4.20-and-under.md

 ### Test Layer

 This layer resides in the same layer as "Presentation Layer", right outside the "Application Core" This layer is all about testing the different parts of application.
 Testing in nopCommerce is easy and more reliable due the the architecture it follows for it's system design.
-In nopCommerce solution we can find all of the projects for this layer inside "Tests" directory. nopCommerce uses NUnit package for "Unite Testing"
+In nopCommerce solution we can find all of the projects for this layer inside "Tests" directory. nopCommerce uses NUnit package for "Unit Testing"

 #### Nop.Test